 Three evenings featuring live music and dancing, folk musicians, and singing tenor groups draw visitors.

 Similar to Venice's historic regatta, this one takes place off the island of Burano, near Venice, the third weekend of September.

-Italy's favorite monk is celebrated with a torchlight procession and religious ceremonies September 23rd in San Giovanni Rotondo in Puglia (see Puglia map).
-Hundreds of stalls sell religious items, and there are celebrations for several days.
+Italy's favorite monk is celebrated with a torchlight procession and religious ceremonies September 23rd in San Giovanni Rotondo in Puglia, the site of the monk's friary.

 Saint Greca Festival (Decimomannu, Sardinia)